pavy/Database-management-systems-masters-project-WolfInn/Readme.md

 ## Execution

-To execute through jar, navigate to jar folder and enter command: 'java -jar dbms.jar'
+To execute through jar, navigate to jars folder and enter command: 'java -jar dbms.jar'

 To execute without jar(using java files), navigate to src folder and execute the following commands:
 ```